Supervision for clinical licensure for LCPCs

 What are the guidelines for LCPC license supervision in IL?

-According to Section 1375 of the Title 68 of the Illinois General Assembly’s Administrative Code, there are expectations for both LPC experience and supervisory conduct.
+According to Section 1375, Title 68 of the Illinois General Assembly’s Administrative Code, expectations are in place for both LPC experience and supervisory conduct.

-· All experience post counseling Master’s degree will be counted.
-Volunteer experience can be counted if you have a LPC license during the volunteer experience.
+· All post-counseling master’s degree experience will be counted.
+Volunteer experience can be counted if you have an LPC license during the volunteer experience.

-· You must earn the experience in no less than 2 years.
+· You must earn the experience in no less than two years.
 There is no upper limit in terms of years taken to acquire hours.

 · You can earn the experience at any number of locations.

-· One year of experience shall be a maximum of 1680 clock hours obtained in not less than 48 weeks, including 960 clock hours of direct face to face service to clients.
-Part time experience shall be counted toward the experience requirement.
+· One year of experience shall be a maximum of 1680 clock hours obtained in not less than 48 weeks, including 960 clock hours of direct face-to-face service to clients.
+Part-time experience will be counted toward the experience requirement.

-· The supervisor shall have met with the applicant at least one hour each week.
+· The supervisor shall will meet with the applicant for at least one hour each week.
 These meetings must entail the review of counseling and case management.

 · Supervision needs to be live.